awsdocs/aws-iot-docs/developerguide/register-CA-cert.md

 **Note**
 Make sure you have the root CA's certificate file and private key file before you begin\.
-This procedure also requires using the command line interface to run openssl commands\.
+This procedure also requires using the command line interface to run OpenSSL v1\.1\.1i commands\.

 **To register a CA certificate using the AWS IoT console**